 D2.
 Creating a new Python Module

-These instructions exit to create a new Python module from scratch.
+These instructions exist to create a new Python module from scratch.
 If you just want to run some custom Python code, using the existing Python Script module is a much easier solution.

 1. Module Location

-First, decice on a short, lower-case name for your modue.
+First, decide on a short, lower-case name for your module.
 The name will be the unique identifier for modules of your new type and must not be changed in future (or otherwise existing configurations might break).

 Alternatively, you can also have Python modules loaded from your home directory.
 Syntalos will look in the following locations: